-I have 26 years of experience delivering technical support.
+I have 25+ years of experience delivering technical support.
 I began doing training and consulting around 1990.
-In 1993 I was doing chat support for AOL, and I began providing social media support for MindSpring Enterprises in 1995 helping their customers via phone, email, and Usenet (remember newsgroups?) in 1995.
+In 1993 I was doing chat support for AOL’s Tech Live Advisors.
+I began working as a support representative for MindSpring Enterprises in 1995 helping their customers via phone, email, and Usenet (remember newsgroups?) in 1995.
 I’ve also supported clients in person and using various remote control tools.
-In 1990, I began working remotely over a dial-up connection – with a 2400 baud modem!
-I’ve been writing professionally for over 20 years, and I have five years of QA experience to boot.
+Throw in experience with QA and technical writing, and you get a superior support professional.

 My first office job was working for my father in the service department he managed at a heating and air company, back when I was 11 years old.
 I did filing and data entry, helped answer the phones, and assisted the dispatcher.
-Daddy really stressed customer service, and I learned from him that it’s important to treat every person like they are the single most important individual you will speak to today.
+Daddy seriously stressed customer service, and I learned from him that it’s vital to treat every person like they are the single most important individual you will speak to today.
 Later, I read Dale Carnegie’s How to Win Friends and Influence People, and it has been highly influential on the way I treat people.
 Of course, I’ve read other books like Delivering Happiness by Tony Hsieh and Sarah Hatter’s Customer Support Handbook, but I keep coming back to Carnegie.

 - My Support Philosophy: Love Everyone — 15 November 2016